 The Time Bank is a way for the Merseylink partnership to offer real commitment and give practical help and support to local organisations, community projects, educational establishments and the local authority.

 As the Mersey Gateway Project takes shape up to 2017 and beyond, the Time Bank offers an innovative way of matching the skills of our team with local needs to provide long-lasting benefits to community life in Halton.

 Some of the organisations which have benefited from the £100,000 of support given by the Time Bank to date

 The Merseylink Time Bank offers a framework of activities supported by a commitment of time and resources from Merseylink and its supply chain.

 The Merseylink Time Bank uses ‘deposits’ of time from our experienced team and our suppliers – time which can then be used to give real practical support to organisations and individuals who need it.

-The Merseylink Time Bank will be overseen and managed by the Merseylink Employment and Skills Co-ordinator, who will report to the Employment Skills Governance Board on a quarterly basis and ensure that the ‘deposits’ of time and/or resources into the Time Bank are targeted at the needs of the local authority, local organisations, community projects and educational establishments.
+The Merseylink Time Bank is overseen and managed by the Merseylink Employment and Skills Co-ordinator, who reports to the Employment Skills Governance Board on a quarterly basis and ensure that the ‘deposits’ of time and/or resources into the Time Bank are targeted at the needs of the local authority, local organisations, community projects and educational establishments.

 Since launching the Merseylink Time Bank scheme and the regeneration fund in May 2014, the construction joint venture and its supply chain have provided over £100,000 worth of support to community projects in Halton.